-You should check:
+Check vehicle operation regularly You should check:

-Instruments.
+- · Instruments.

-Air pressure gauge (if you have air brakes).
+- Air pressure gauge (if you have air brakes).

-Temperature gauges.
+- Temperature gauges.

-Pressure gauges.
+- Pressure gauges.

-Ammeter/voltmeter.
+- Ammeter/Voltmeter.

-Mirrors.
+- Mirrors.

-Tires.
+- Tires.

-Cargo, cargo covers.
+- Cargo, cargo covers.

-Lights, etc
+- Lights.

+- Any other item required for safe operation of your vehicle.

-If you see, hear, smell, or feel anything that might mean trouble, check it out.
+If you see, hear, smell or feel anything that might mean trouble, check it out.